stirlo/JPT-swift/README.md

 ## License

-Copyright © [Current Year] Zmanim to ICS Converter.
+Copyright © 2024 Zmanim to ICS Converter.
 All rights reserved.